 The role of exercise in weight management is often misunderstood, explained Aboulgheit.

-“A kilo of fat is almost 7,000 kilo calories (20 to 25 hours of exercise is required to lose that).
-However, a moderately intensive exercise program would only burn around 250 to 300 calories in an hour,” he said.
+“A kilo of fat is almost 7,000 kilocalories (20 to 25 hours of exercise is required to lose that).
+However, a moderately intense exercise program would only burn around 250 to 300 calories in an hour,” he said.

 Exercise has a small role to play in weight loss but is vital for weight maintenance, Aboulgheit elaborated.

 “That’s not to say that exercise is unimportant.
 It has endless benefits besides weight loss such as prevention of diabetes, cholesterol management, prevention of cardiac problems, and especially for women, prevention of osteoporosis.
 In terms of weight reduction, it may help in losing 200 gms (0.2 kilo or 0.44 lb) per week,” he said.

 Aboulgheit explained that exercise helps in boosting the body’s basal metabolic rate and hence does affect weight loss.

 It is recommended during a diet because later on, for weight maintenance, it’s an important factor.
 “If we are accustomed to changing our lifestyle while losing weight, maintaining will be made easier,” he said.